amspencel/Coding-Projects/README.md

 # Coding-Projects
-Dump for all my individual/cool school projects I can make public Branch 1.
+All my individual/cool school projects that aren't against honor code and I can make public Branch 1.
 Song of the day Project
   - Coded in python
   - An personal project where I had a program that would choose a random song from a text file which held my Spotify playlist.